 Students can keep going until your time is up, or until they have used every word from both lists at least one time.
 You can also have them trade papers with a classmate when finished and work on translating each other's sentences back into English for extra practice.

-Teaching Spanish: Review Games
+This post is part of the series: Teaching Spanish: Review Games

 - Spanish Learning Game: Review Vocabulary with the Magic Wand Game